brucou/2048s/README.md

     a,a,0,0 -> 0,0,0,2a

 ```
-Errr we have 51 cases there...
-So either we have duplicated cases or we counted wrong.
-I'll let you figure out as an exercise which is it (Hint: the issue mostly lies in the notation that we used).
-While we are now doubting that we are covering the test space exhaustively, this is plenty of tests to get enough confidence in the game's correct behavior.
+We have indeed 52 cases there...
+Even if our reasoning is faulty and we are not covering the test space exhaustively, this is plenty of tests to get enough confidence in the game's correct behavior.
 We can supplement this approach (oracle-based testing) with property-based testing.

-It would still be interesting to review this to get a full specification of the game rules based on the exhaustive list of cases.
+It is an interesting problem though to have a detailed proof that the previous cases exhaust the test space.

 ## Property-based testing
 - besides the zero array, every output has 0 only on the left side or has no zero at all (compactness property)